cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 ## To be continued

 {{ callout(type="note",text="I hope you enjoyed the walkthrough.
-When time permits, I intend to expand this it to include every level of OverTheWire Bandit.") }}
+When time permits, I intend to expand this post to include every level of OverTheWire Bandit.") }}